Savage Garden (Savage Garden album)

-Savage Garden is the debut studio album by Australian pop duo Savage Garden.
-It was released on 4 March 1997 in Australia by Columbia Records and Roadshow Music.
+Savage Garden is the debut studio album by Australian pop duo Savage Garden, released on 24 March 1997 in Australia by Columbia Records and Roadshow Music.
 The album won the award for Highest Selling Album at the 12th Annual ARIA Music Awards, selling more than 12 million copies worldwide, according to Billboard magazine.
+In September 1997, Savage Garden won a record ten ARIA Awards from 13 nominations for the album and associated singles.
+As of 2005, Savage Garden had been certified diamond in Canada, 12× platinum in Australia, 7× platinum in the US, 2× platinum in New Zealand, Singapore, and in the UK.

 Background

-The band had formed in June 1994: multi-instrumentalist and producer Daniel Jones and vocalist Darren Hayes.
+The band had formed in June 1994, consisting of multi-instrumentalist and producer Daniel Jones and vocalist Darren Hayes.
 In 1995, they entered the studio to work on their debut album with producer, Charles Fisher (Air Supply, Moving Pictures, 1927).
 After the success of "I Want You", a deal was struck with Columbia Records.
 The record label's executives sent Darren Hayes and Daniel Jones to Sydney for 8 months, tasking them with writing material.
 It was there that they would come up with most of the songs for their debut album, including "Truly Madly Deeply", for which Darren Hayes wrote the chorus while dining out in Kings Cross.